znsio/specmatic-documentation/documentation/troubleshooting.md

 #### CAUSES

-It's possible that you do not have the latest verison of either Chrome or the Postman extension.
+It's possible that you do not have the latest version of either Chrome or the Postman extension.

 #### SOLUTION